Skip to content

 How to create your own Action

-Firt, you have to wrote your function (async or sync) as normal, like this:
+First, you have to wrote your function (async or sync) as normal, like this:

 def approach_object(name: str):